gldeng/universe/formal_theory_core_en.md

 $`X(\lambda) \sim |\lambda - \lambda_c|^{-\gamma_X}`$

 where $`\gamma_X`$ is the critical exponent associated with physical quantity $`X`$.
-Different systems can be classified into different universality classes according to critical exponents, satisfying:
+Different systems can be classified into different universality classes based on critical exponents, satisfying:

 $`\beta + \gamma + \delta = 2`$